 Trademark owners may need to transfer ownership or change the name on their application or registration.
-This could happen while your trademark application is being examined or after your trademark has been registered.
+This could happen while your trademark application is being examined or after your trademark has registered.
 Here are examples of common reasons:

 - I’ve sold my business and need to transfer ownership of the trademark.